humairafatima/Data_Analysis_Project/README.md

 #Mexico_Toy_Sales

-This is my first data analysis project.
+Mexico_Toy_Sales is my first project.

 In this I have used MS Excel, SQL and Tableau.
 I have explored the data and analysis based on the requirement.

 Dataset, query file and visualization is attached in the file.

-YOu can also view the visualization in: https://public.tableau.com/views/Mexico_Toy_Sales/Dashboard1?:language=en&:display_count=y&:origin=viz_share_link
+You can also view the data visualization in: https://public.tableau.com/views/Mexico_Toy_Sales/Dashboard1?:language=en&:display_count=y&:origin=viz_share_link